-Certainly there is a genuine case to say that he changed the game of rugby in a significant way. under 11 seconds and at 6’5” and 19 stone he didn’t go round the opposition: he went through or over them.
+Certainly there is a genuine case to say that he changed the game of rugby in a significant way.
+Before him wingers were slight, nippy and agile who used guile and speed to exploit the open spaces to score tries.
+Gerald Davies was a master at avoiding the opposition, using a range of delicate skills.
+But Lomu could cover 100m in under 11 seconds and at 6’5” and 19 stone he didn’t go round the opposition: he went through or over them.

 At the age of 20, he was unstoppable.
 He burst onto the rugby landscape in the 1995 South Africa World Cup.
 With a stature more suited to a role in the pack, he changed rugby’s view of wingers and paved the way for players such as George North to pursue a similar career.

 Despite the power and pace, or perhaps because of it, there was an aesthetic appeal to his play.
 He was a beautiful runner and when he received the ball both the crowd and opposition held their breath.
 It was like watching a school match where the big kid in the class swatted his smaller opponents out of the way effortlessly.

 The beauty of sport is that there is always something new.
 The aim is to find new and different ways to outdo the opposition, to overcome unnecessary obstacles, to meet the test on offer.
 Lomu seemed to thrive on testing himself by running directly at the opposition, a personal challenge of his own physicality and prowess.
 His on field brilliance made him a global superstar and a role model.